Skip to main content

 Restricted Domain

 A Sauce Labs feature that allows organization admins to block their internal users from accessing the public-facing Sauce Labs website to prevent anyone from enrolling in a Free Trial.
 Only accounts originating from the domain you designate will be allowed to access Sauce Labs.
-This feature is being deprecated as customers migrate to our latest Team Management features.
+This feature is being deprecated as customers migrate to our latest Organization Management features.

 Role-Playing-Game (RPG)